CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Sensitive data encryption and upload: multiple encryption keys (less than 100 GB)
+## Sensitive data encryption and upload with multiple encryption keys (less than 100 GB)

-Using the SD Connect user interface, you can simultaneously encrypt your files with multiple encryption keys.
-Below, we will illustrate how to generate your encryption key pair using an application called Crypt4GH and how the public encryption key can then be used to encrypt files via your web browser, using SD Connect.
+Using the SD Connect user interface, you can simultaneously encrypt your files with multiple encryption keys, in addition to the default services encryption key.
+Below, we will illustrate how to generate your encryption key pair using an application called Crypt4GH and how your public encryption key (or your collabrator's public key) can then be used to encrypt files via web browser, using SD Connect.

-1-Install the Crypt4GH application:
+1-**Install the Crypt4GH application**:

 CSC has developed a simple application that will allow you to generate your encryption keys and decrypt files when necessary.
 Download the version specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases):